richardhyy/EusUniBan/README.md

 ## Change Log
+### 1.0
+* Add: A quick way to add/share subscriptions
+* Fix:
+  * Configuration will not be reloaded on Bungeecord
+  * Misleading message when failed resolving ban-list caused by wrong password
+  * Tab complete won't work for sub-commands
+* Change: Update checker message

 ### 1.0 Snapshot4

 * Add: Support for third-party banning plugins, including AdvancedBan, BungeeBan, LiteBans, for both Bukkit and Bungeecord.